A Guide to Oxfordshire’s Ancient Market Towns

 The history of Witney is built around its production of fine wool goods such as blankets and gloves.
 The name Witney actually means a heavy woollen cloth commonly used as a blanket and earned its name from the town’s trade.
 It’s the largest market town of the Oxfordshire Cotswolds and holds a twice-weekly market where visitors can enjoy buying local produce.
 While the town boasts an impressive history, there’s also a modern and busy high-street and four museums to discover.

 Witney is the perfect place to stay if you want to make the short trip to the parish of Blenheim.
-In Blenheim you can visit the UNESCO World Heritage Site of Blenheim Palace where Winston Churchill was born.
+In Blenheim, you can visit the UNESCO World Heritage Site of Blenheim Palace where Winston Churchill was born.

 Blenheim castle, Oxfordshire